jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

 10.1 Question 1: Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

+In an attempt to identify the most harmful weather event types with respect to population health three different perspectives were examined (for which the analysis can be examined at the chapter [8 HARM ON POPULATION HEALTH](#ind-8--HARM-ON-POPULATION-HEALTH)).

+A short overview of the results was presented at the subsection:

+-   [10.1.1 Overview of results for the harm on population health](#ind-10-1-1--Overview-of-results-for-the-harm-on-population-health)

+Further details, at each of the three perspectives, are available at the following subsections:

+-   [10.1.2 Most harmful event types with respect to fatalities](#ind-10-1-2--Most-harmful-weather-event-types-with-respect-to-fatalities)
+-   [10.1.3 Most harmful event types with respect to injuries](#ind-10-1-3--Most-harmful-weather-event-types-with-respect-to-injuries)
+-   [10.1.4 Most harmful event types with respect to casualties](#ind-10-1-4--Most-harmful-weather-event-types-with-respect-to-casualties)

+It is highlighted that the results must be evaluated under the following context in order to be meaningful:

+-   **The results for any perspective (fatalities, injuries or casualties) refer specifically to the harm that was caused when harm with respect to that particular perspective was observed.**

+(*In other words the results do not refer to the harm caused for a perspective of interest when a weather phenomenon of an included weather event type occurred independently of whether or not it caused harm with respect to the perspective that was examined.*)

+In addition, due to the fact that it was decided to include only the weather event types for which there were available at least 10 observations that corresponded to weather events that resulted in non-zero harm with respect to each perspective examined, the composition of weather event types for the three perspectives is different.

+For each perspective, it was consider appropriate to present three aspects in order to supply an insightful picture of the consequences caused by each weather event type:

+-   the overall average harm
+-   the average harm of 90% of cases with lower impact
+-   the average harm of 10% of cases with higher impact

+The number of observations as well as their skewness were summarized by each weather event types for every aspect and presented along with the corresponding average.

+Although the overall average harm was used as the primary criterion to determine the most harmful events, it should be examined along with the average harm for the two other subgroups, especially when the overall skewness for a weather event type of interest is high.

 <br>